 1. Relationship builders… those who focus on building strong relationships.

 2. Hard workers… those who show up early, stay late and go the extra mile.

 3. Lone wolves… self-confident rule breakers who do things their way.

 4. Reactive problem solvers… reliable, detail oriented, address issues quickly.

 5. Challengers… deeply understand clients and their businesses, assertive, not afraid to challenge.

 Which category do you think has the most star performers?

-Since viewing this research, I have asked many advisers which category they think has the most star performers.
+Since discovering this research, I have asked many financial advisers which category they think has the most star performers.
 Only last week during a session of my ‘Client engagement masterclass’ I asked the participants what they thought.
 The answer I got, which is by far the most common one people give, was:

 The relationship builders.